Jump to Recipe Print Recipe

-Yaki Onigiri, meaning “grilled rice balls”, are a simple and delicious way to switch up your lunch or dinner side dish rather than just a plain old bowl of rice!
-They’re also much more portable and easy to eat on the go!
-These Yaki Onigiri are even coated in a very tasty Miso Butter Sauce to make them even better and more yummy!
+Miso Yaki Onigiri, meaning “Miso Glazed Grilled Rice Balls”, are a simple and delicious way to switch up your lunch or dinner side dish!
+They’re also a much more portable option, making them easy to eat on the go!
+These Yaki Onigiri are even coated in a very tasty Miso Butter Sauce, making them even better and yummier than just a plain old bowl of rice!

-Onigiri is a classic, staple dish in Japan that most Japanese people pack in their bento boxes or buy from the convenience store for lunch.
-I don’t know why but onigiri just tastes so much better than plain rice in a bowl, even though it’s just that rice rolled into a triangle.
-My favourite type of onigiri that I love to buy from the grocery store or convenience stores, like Lawson or Family Mart, is the ones that are filled with grilled salmon; they are the best!
-There’s heaps of different types of onigiri flavours so everyone always has something they’ll like.
-These Yaki Onigiri are another different type of onigiri that are grilled, which make them crispy on the outside and so delicious!
+Onigiri is a classic staple dish in Japan that most Japanese people pack in their bento boxes or buy from the convenience store for lunch.
+I don’t know why, but Onigiri just tastes so much better than plain rice in a bowl, even though it’s just that very same rice rolled into a triangle shape.
+Check out my updated post on “Onigiri Rice Balls” for more ideas of how to make and shape Onigiri rice balls.

 - 2 cups uncooked rice

-- 2 tbsp butter
+- 1 tbsp butter

-- 1 tbsp miso
+- 1/2 tbsp miso

-- ½ tbsp mirin
+- 1 tsp mirin

-- ½ tbsp sake
+- 1 tsp sake

-- ½ tbsp sugar
+- 1 tsp sugar

-- 1 tbsp water
+- 1 tsp water

-- Shiso leaves, Sesame seeds, and Chives for garnish
+- Shiso leaves Sesame seeds, and Chives for garnish

-- Cook the rice by following the instructions as per your rice cooker.
+Cook the rice by following the instructions as per your rice cooker.

-- While the rice is being cooked, put all the miso paste ingredients together in a bowl and mix well.
+While the rice is being cooked, put all the miso paste ingredients together in a bowl and mix well.

-- Divide the cooked rice into 6 portions.
+Divide the cooked rice into 6 portions.

-- Grill the Onigiri for about 1 minute on each side and coat with the butter.
+Grill the Onigiri for about 1 minute on each side and coat with the butter.

 Brush the miso paste over each side of the rice balls and grill each side until crispy.